ugorji/go-common/combinationgen/README.md

 # go-common/combinationgen

-This repository contains the `go-common/combinationgen` library (or command).
+This repository contains the `go-common/combinationgen` library.

 To install: